joseph-walker/boxes/docs/cookbook.md

     .ap(maybeG);
 ```

-## You can transform arrays of Monads into Monads of arrays
+## You can transform arrays of Boxes into Boxes of arrays

-This is similar to Promise.all if you're familiar (in fact, Promise IS a monad.
+This is similar to Promise.all if you're familiar (in fact, Promise IS a Box.
 You've been using them all along!)

 ```js
 Maybe.sequence([Maybe.Just(3), Maybe.Just(4), Maybe.Just(5)]); // Just [3, 4, 5]
 Maybe.sequence([Maybe.Just(3), Maybe.Nothing()]); // Nothing
 ```

-By utilizing function argument splatting, you can use this as an alternative to applicative listing or chaining if that's
+By utilizing function argument splatting, you can use this as an alternative to Lifting or `ap` Chaining if that's
 your jam.

-## Nest your monads for even finer-grain control
+## Nest your Boxes for even finer-grain control

-You can put anything into your boxes, even other boxes.
+You can put anything into your Boxes, even other Boxes.
 For example, say you had an API call that returned a nullable value:

 ```js
 function someApiCall() {